Connect with others who understand.

 • Abdominal pain

-If you notice any new or worsening symptoms, be sure to talk to your doctor.
+If you notice new or worsening symptoms, be sure to talk to your doctor.
 They’ll run tests to make a final diagnosis.

 4. Is PNH an Autoimmune Disease?

-• RBCs that carry oxygen throughout your body
+• Red blood cells that carry oxygen throughout the body

-• Platelets that help your blood clot
+• Platelets that help blood clot

 5. Is PNH Hereditary?